CANDY-HOUSE/SesameSDK_iOS_with_DemoApp/README.md

 ssm.getKey()
 ```
 2. Import Sesame keys:
-Once you imported keys(Base64 encoded JSON objects) successfully, you can retrieve the device via `CHBleManager.shared.getMyDevices()`.
+Once you imported keys(Base64 encoded JSON objects) successfully, you can retrieve the device via `CHBleManager.shared.getSesames()`.
 ```swift
 // ssm2Key is the key data(Base64 encoded JSON objects) that you can get from `ssm.getKey()` CHBleManager.shared.receiveKey(ssm2Keys: [ssm2Key]) { result in